hzhaoc/2ndBrain/hzhaoc-f(x)/CS/Computer Architecture/Branch.md

 A table indexed by input PC, outputs predicted PC.
 Mapping steps:
 1. At `Fetch` the processor has the PC of an inst.
 2. Looks in the BTB for the PC.
-3. Reads predicted PC in RTB.
+3. Reads predicted PC in BTB.
 4. Compares predicted PC with actual PC later  (`ALU` ?) in pipeline.
 5. If not same, update BTB with new PC
 - **Realistic BTB**